Moustov/pyHarmonyUI/audio/README.md

 @enduml

 ### NoteRecorder (to be implemented)
-_To be developed_

-Records a sequence of notes with a persistance mechanism
+Records a sequence of notes with a persistence mechanism

+@startuml
+NoteRecorder *--GuitarTraining
+NoteRecorder *--NoteTraining
+@enduml

+### NotePlayer (to be implemented)
+Plays a note

 @startuml
 NoteRecorder *--GuitarTraining